jon-jacky/home/commonplace.md

   immediately struck by how directly his words transferred to described what I saw as the plight of software."

-  (See also another talk by Kell excerpted at 2 Sep 2019 below.)
+  (A similar talk by Kell is excerpted at 2 Sep 2019 below.)

 14 Feb 2020